PrometheanDissident/prometheandissident.github.io/pages/psychology.md

 Individuals exposed to mobbing often develop trauma-related PTSD<ref>https://dergipark.org.tr/tr/download/article-file/4040932</ref>.

+Academic mobbing is a non-violent, sophisticated ganging up behavior adopted by academics to emotionally wear a colleague down through unjustified accusation, humiliation, general harassment and emotional abuse.
+These are directed at the target under a veil of lies and justifications so they are hidden to others and difficult to prove.
+Campuses are common places for academic mobbing to occur, and is done through shunning, gossip, ridicule, bureaucratic hassles and withholding of deserved awards.
+Bullies use mobbing activities to hide their weaknesses and incompetence.
+Targets are often innovative high achievers with good integrity and principles<ref>https://pmc.ncbi.nlm.nih.gov/articles/PMC4170397/</ref>.

+One in 30 people is a serial bully with sociopathic traits, whose behavior profile includes compulsive lying, a Jekyll and Hyde nature, superficial charm, considerable capacity to deceive, arrested emotional development and a compulsive need to control<ref>https://pmc.ncbi.nlm.nih.gov/articles/PMC4170397/</ref>.

+In extreme cases, mobbing can result in suicide or murder-suicide.
+The targets’ position and influence in the organization is destroyed.
+Because the workplace has a web of social connections, targets tend to get ostracized and isolated, and colleagues shy away from the target out of fear of guilt by association.
+Targets exhibit profound feelings of self doubt, shame, worthlessness, humiliation, unhappiness and desperation.
+They become withdrawn and alienated from their colleagues, friends and sometimes families.
+Academic mobbing can be responsible for anxiety, depression and somatization syndrome.
+Target's obsessive preoccupation with the mobbing experience can have a negative impact on communication, intimacy and sex, work, parenting and household management within the family.
+One study estimated that 15% of suicides in Sweden were directly attributed to workplace mobbing<ref>https://pmc.ncbi.nlm.nih.gov/articles/PMC4170397/</ref>.

+Mobbing is rooted in the impulses we share with many other species.
+It is the coming to the surface, the expression in distinctly human ways, of instincts we are born with, tendencies to which we are genetically, physically inclined.
+This doesn’t mean that it’s inevitable or desirable, but it does mean that mobbing cannot easily be legislated out of existence, as if it were purely cultural<ref>https://www.kwesthues.com/graz0701.htm</ref>.

+Mobbing is best understood as a social contagion, where people surrender their independence of mind.
+Pooling of people’s judgments is often a step toward truth, but it is only when the judgments are independent and uninfluenced by one another.
+In crowds, people can be irrational in their judgments.
+The main perpetrators of mobbing are unlikely to ever change their minds about the target, especially when ambiguity is involved<ref>https://www.kwesthues.com/takeaways240723.html</ref>.

+In a typical mobbing case, apologies do not dampen but rather inflame the hostility of mobbers.
+Mobbers will generally either misconstrue the apology as a confession of worse wrongdoing than the target intends, or reject the apology as inadequate, insincere, misdirected or a said too late<ref>https://www.kwesthues.com/takeaways240723.html</ref>.

+The more an academic discipline has been influenced by postmodernism, which elevates subjectivity and puts objective truth into doubt, the more likely mobbing is to occur in it<ref>https://www.kwesthues.com/takeaways240723.html</ref>.

+There are a number of conditions that increase a person’s vulnerability to mobbing, that are either inside or outside the control of the target<ref>https://www.kwesthues.com/unkindlyart.htm</ref>:

+* Being different from most colleagues in an elemental way such as sex or race
+* Being exceptionally high-achieving in teaching or research such that colleagues’ envy is aroused
+* Publicly dissenting from politically incorrect ideas
+* Defending a pariah on campus or the larger cultural arena

+Ordinarily, targets of mobbing are scarred for life<ref>https://www.kwesthues.com/unkindlyart.htm</ref>.

+Checklist of 16 mobbing indicators<ref>https://www.kwesthues.com/checklist.htm</ref>:

+* By standard criteria of job performance, the target is at least average, probably above average.
+* Rumours and gossip circulate about the target’s misdeeds: “Did you hear what she did last week?”
+* The target is not invited to meetings or voted onto committees, is excluded or excludes self.
+* Collective focus on a critical incident that “shows what kind of man he really is.”
+* Shared conviction that the target needs some kind of formal punishment, “to be taught a lesson.”
+* Unusual timing of the decision to punish, e. g., apart from the annual performance review.
+* Emotion-laden, defamatory rhetoric about the target in oral and written communications.
+* Formal expressions of collective negative sentiment toward the target, e. g. a vote of censure, signatures on a petition, meeting to discuss what to do about the target.
+* High value on secrecy, confidentiality, and collegial solidarity among the mobbers.
+* Loss of diversity of argument, so that it becomes dangerous to “speak up for”or defend the target.
+* The adding up of the target’s real or imagined venial sins to make a mortal sin that cries for action.
+* The target is seen as personally abhorrent, with no redeeming qualities; stigmatizing, exclusionary labels are applied.
+* Disregard of established procedures, as mobbers take matters into their own hands.
+* Resistance to independent, outside review of sanctions imposed on the target.
+* Outraged response to any appeals for outside help the target may make.
+* Mobbers’ fear of violence from target, target’s fear of violence from mobbers, or both.

 ## Dunbar's Number

 Analysis of a dataset of twitter conversations involving 1.7 million individuals suggests that users can entertain a maximum of about 100-200 stable relationships<ref>https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0022656</ref>.